Domain-Specific Multi-Level IR Rewriting for GPU: The Stencil Dialect

 The Stencil dialect focuses on concepts specific to stencils and relies on MLIR's Standard dialect to express the actual computation (\textbf{P2}). \autoref{fig-example} shows a stencil program that, for every point of a 64x64x64-element domain, adds the left and the right neighbor of the input array \textbf{\%in} and stores the result to the output array \textbf{\%out}.
 The ``stencil'' prefix identifies the operations and types from this dialect.

 The dialect defines two types.
 A !stencil.\textbf{field} is a multi-dimensional array that stores an element for all points of the regular grid.
 Inputs and outputs of a stencil program have this type.
-A !stencil.\textbf{view} is a multi-dimensional collection of elements for a hyper-rectangular subdomain of the regular grid.
-A view either points to a subdomain of an input array or keeps the results computed by a stencil operator.
-Intermediate results of this type have value semantics and are initially not backed by storage.
-Both types contain single- or double-precision floating-point values (f32 or f64) on a one-, two-, or three-dimensional (i, j, and k enumerate the grid dimensions) domain. \az{Usually, a view is understood as pointing to some memory.
-Having views that don't is confusing, but it's too late to fix...
-Maybe clarify that view is a collection of domain elements that is not necessarily backed by storage.}
+A !stencil.\textbf{temp} is a multi-dimensional collection of elements on a hyper-rectangular subdomain of the regular grid.
+Temporaries have value semantics and are initially not backed by storage.
+Values of this type either point to a subdomain of an input array or keep the results computed by a stencil operator.
+Both types store single- or double-precision floating-point elements (f32 or f64) on a one-, two-, or three-dimensional domain.

 The Stencil dialect also defines six operations.
 In the example, the stencil.\textbf{assert} operations specify the static shape of the arrays.
-The stencil.\textbf{load} operation takes the input array and returns a view that points to the input elements consumed by the subsequent stencil.
-The stencil.\textbf{apply} operation executes the stencil and defines a result view that keeps the results of the computation.
+The stencil.\textbf{load} operation takes the input array and returns a temporary that points to the input elements consumed by the subsequent stencil.
+The stencil.\textbf{apply} operation executes the stencil and defines a value that keeps the results of the computation.
 Its nested region implements the stencil operator for one point of the iteration domain.
-The stencil.\textbf{access} operations read the input view at a constant offset relative to the current position in the iteration domain, while the stencil.\textbf{return} operation sets the output at the current position.
+The stencil.\textbf{access} operations read the input temporary at a constant offset relative to the current position in the iteration domain, while the stencil.\textbf{return} operation sets the output at the current position.
 In between, we use the Standard dialect to sum the left and the right neighbor elements.
 The stencil.\textbf{store} operation finally stores the result of the computation to the output array.
 Its range attribute thereby specifies the domain written by the stencil program.
 Our compiler utilizes the output ranges to automatically infer the access ranges and iteration domains for the entire stencil program (cf.~\autoref{sec-preptrafos}).